-Matthew Schneider-Mayerson is Associate Professor of Social Sciences (Environmental Studies) at Yale-NUS College.
+Matthew Schneider-Mayerson is Associate Professor of English at Colby College.
 His research employs literary criticism, qualitative social science, and cultural history to examine cultural and political responses to contemporary environmental challenges, with a focus on climate change.
-He has published articles and book chapters on literature, popular culture, environmental futures, and environmental politics, and he is the author of Peak Oil: Apocalyptic Environmentalism and Libertarian Political Culture (U of Chicago P, 2015) and the co-editor of An Ecotopian Lexicon (U of Minnesota P, 2019), and editor of Eating Chilli Crab in the Anthropocene: Environmental Perspectives on Life in Singapore (Ethos, 2020).
+He has published articles and book chapters on literature, popular culture, environmental futures, and environmental politics, and he is the author of Peak Oil: Apocalyptic Environmentalism and Libertarian Political Culture (U of Chicago P, 2015), the co-editor of An Ecotopian Lexicon (U of Minnesota P, 2019), and editor of Eating Chilli Crab in the Anthropocene: Environmental Perspectives on Life in Singapore (Ethos, 2020).

 Alexa Weik von Mossner is Associate Professor of American Studies at the University of Klagenfurt in Austria.
 Her publications include Affective Ecologies: Empathy, Emotion and Environmental Narrative (Ohio State UP, 2017), Moving Environments: Affect, Emotion, Ecology, and Film (Wilfrid Laurier UP, 2014) and articles in journals such as ISLE: Interdisciplinary Studies in Literature and Environment, Environmental Humanities, Environmental Communication, Textual Practice and the Poetics Today.
 Her research explores contemporary environmental culture from a cognitive ecocritical perspective, including empirical studies.